CaskProtocol/cask-lightpaper/developer-docs/webhook-bridge.md

 ### Plan ID

 The `planId` field is the numeric identifier for the plan that is the currently active plan of the subscription.

+### Previous Plan ID

+The `prevPlanId` field denotes the previous plan when the event is indicating a plan change, such as a `SubscriptionChangedPlan` which indicates the plan was changed immediately, or a `SubscriptionPendingChangePlan` which indicates a change at the next renewal.

 ### Discount ID